 - Rather than to learn how to die with dignity, I am learning how to live with passion.

-We went to Jeff´s home, in the SHANTI Residence.
+That was a good ending to the interview, so we went to Jeff´s home, in the Shanti Residence.

 In the entrance sat a man with dark KS lesions all over his face and arms, he was painting a chair blue.